-Debtors are also able to offer other means of security, such as mortgages, assignment of debts or assets.
-Contracts must be drawn up for assignment of debts or assets, whilst mortgages have to be registered by a notary.
+The debtor can also offer other means of security, such as mortgages, assignments of debt or assets.
+Contracts must be drawn up for assignments of debt or assets, whilst mortgages have to be registered by a notary.

 (End of chapter 3 - Safeguarding measures)